-In the Appendices to this report, we have presented a detail list of every golf course including address, number of holes, year opened, price, point, and type of golf course, to peak guest green fees and the sales per square foot in the clubhouse.
+In the Appendices to this report, we have presented a detail list of every golf course including address, number of holes, year opened, price, point, type of golf course, peak green | guest fee, and the sales per square foot in the clubhouse.

-While demand exceeds supply, providing a superior experience - not the lowest price - remains essential to ensure the fiscal sustainable of the golf courses.
+While demand exceeds supply, providing a superior experience -- not the lowest price - remain essential to ensure the fiscal sustainable of the golf courses.
 Matching the course layout to the consumer's preference as to the challenge to be encountered is also an important component to a successful golf course operation.